Kees van Dongen: “Nu en Buste”

 In this situation, the client turned to Art Recognition for getting clarity in this intricate story.

 The Art Recognition AI System at Work.
 Having received high-resolution images of the two paintings from the client, we started by training our AI to learn the artist’s main features from a set of images of original paintings by van Dongen.
-To build the dataset, we used the paintings attributed to van Dongen as shown in the exhibition catalogues from “Musée National d’Art Moderne, Paris (1967) and Museum Boymans-van Beuningen, Amsterdam (1968)” and “Fondation Pierre Gianadda, Martigny (2002)”.
+To build the dataset, we used the paintings attributed to van Dongen as shown in the exhibition catalogues from “Musée National d’Art Moderne, Paris (1967) and Museum Boymans-van Beuningen, Rotterdam (1968)” and “Fondation Pierre Gianadda, Martigny (2002)”.
 To improve the algorithm’s discrimination capabilities, we have included in the training set paintings by artists of similar style and chronology such as Otto Müller or Albert Marquet.

 Conclusion.
 After the AI was trained to recognize van Dongen, we fed in the two disputed paintings and checked the outcome.
 It turned out that the Art Recognition AI System has evaluated Version A to be a forgery with a probability of 73%, and Version B to be original with a probability of 81%!